The Essential Guide To

 An online Marijuana Dosage Calculator is actually available, but you need to enroll in a 10-minute “online dosing class” with its inventor Cheri Sicard to gain access.
 You’ll be glad to know Sicard does not charge for the class.

 Vaporizing your weed is a decent option, as not only will you be able to avoid the harmful carcinogens, but it facilitates a precise microdose accuracy.
 Plus, read up on the various vaporization points for a greater control over your experience and less waste.
-Here is a useful place to start.

 The dosage information provided by the edibles manufacturers allows for an easy and accurate process, but keep in mind that the effect comes on much slower so dose titration is more tricky.
 Titration is gradually adjusting the dose until the optimal dosage is reached.